jasonsebastian/ntu-food-bot/README.md

 Also, on every stage, whenever the message needs concatenation operations, the attribute `_msg_sent` is used.

-In `_halal`, a keyboard containing *Halal food* and *Everything I eat* is set up. `editor.editMessageText` edits the previous message and keyboard if present.
+In `_halal`, a keyboard containing <kbd>Halal food</kbd> and <kbd>Everything I eat</kbd> is set up. `editor.editMessageText` edits the previous message and keyboard if present.
 Each of the user-defined method will have this `editor.editMessageText` method, which as previously mentioned, will replace the previous message and send a new one.

 Another thing to notice is that the `editor.editMessageText` is always paired with `time.sleep(1)`.
 An example code would be from line 119-120.